NOAA-OWP/ras2fim/README.md

 NOAA's National Water Center welcomes anyone to contribute to the RAS2FIM repository to improve flood inundation mapping capabilities.
 Please contact Brad Bates (bradford.bates@noaa.gov) or Fernando Salas (fernando.salas@noaa.gov) to get started.

-General instructions on _how_ to contribute should be stated with a link to [CONTRIBUTING](CONTRIBUTING.md).

 ----

 ## Open source licensing info